 GitHub Pages

 In this tutorial, we use GitHub Actions to deploy GitHub Pages.
-It works in both public and private repository.
+It works in both public and private repositories.
 Skip to the One-command deployment section if you prefer not to upload your source folder to GitHub.

 • To push main branch to GitHub: